 Hundreds of thousands of filler and injectable treatments are performed across the world every year.
 With such a high number of people on a quest to reduce the visible signs of the aging process, it’s no secret that someone, somewhere, has had a bad experience.
 However, there are myths surrounding Botox that we as dermatologists at Cosmetic Laser Dermatology in San Diego feel need to be put to rest.

-Does Botox Cause Blindness?
+Myth: Botox Cause Blindness

 In the early 1990’s, the FDA did issue a warning in regards to collagen and liquid silicone injections of the face saying that blindness is a potential risk, leading some to believe that Botox causes blindness.
 It’s important to realize that this is false, as Botox is not made of collagen or silicone, but is a neurotoxin that acts to paralyze facial muscles.
 Fillers have had occasional reports of people suffering from blindness, which is most likely due to the fact of visiting an inexperienced injector who injected too deeply between the eyes, which Botox is not.

-Botox & Fillers Are The Same Thing
+Myth: Botox & Fillers Are The Same Thing

 When patients are looking for a treatment that is best suited for them, they often group injectables into being all the same procedure providing the same results.
 However, Botox injections diminish the appearance of wrinkles, crow’s feet, 11 lines, bunny lines, squint lines and more.
 Most commonly, Botox is injected around the eyes and the forehead, as these are common problem areas for most individuals.
 Fillers, on the other hand, add volume to an aging face by plumping up areas like the cheeks, under eye hollows, and lips.